lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

             break
 ```

-### Check the result
+### Check the Result

-Users can subscribe to the *ekuiper/defect* to get the notification when the images have segment defect.
+Users can subscribe to the `ekuiper/defect` topic to get a notification when the images exhibit segmented defects.

 ## Conclusion

-In this tutorial, we guide you through building custom eKuiper Python plugins that do segment defects for real-time image streams using OpenVINO models.
-Developers can replace the models with their own desired models to implement their own plug-ins.
+In this tutorial, we guide you through building custom eKuiper Python plugins that do defect segmentation for real-time image streams using OpenVINO models.
+Developers can replace the models with their own desired models to develop customized plugins.